 The engineering and R&D tasks are limited to the minimum tasks required to support day-to-day operations of the detector.
-R&D supports efforts to address Electromagnetic Interference (EMI) in the Dark Sector, enhancements to the performance of the IceCube Laboratory electronics and computing, and the ability to interface with externally funded R&D activities, especially those that intend to use the IceCube facilities.
+R&D supports efforts to address Electromagnetic Interference (EMI) in the Dark Sector, snow depth mitigation for the IceTop array, enhancements to the performance of the IceCube Laboratory electronics and computing, and the ability to interface with externally funded R&D activities, especially those that intend to use the IceCube facilities, infrastructure, or data flow.